 I shall kick off this topic by forwarding a key point:

-Underperforming students should not tackle O level expository essays!
+I used to be of the view that underperforming students should not tackle O level expository essays.

 [That being said, the new syllabus has made it increasingly difficult for students to attempt anything but expository essays...

 The advantage of this change is such that students are forced to confront exposition regardless of their interest towards it.
 On the flip side, those who are unable to keep up with the demands of exposition, alongside with the inability of attempting narrative essays will witness a massacre in their paper 1.]